-For PTDE, your DPS learner’s permit knowledge test will be at the end of level 1.
+In PTDE, the DPS learner’s permit knowledge test happens at the end of Level 1.
 Passing this test means you're exempt from having to take the written test when you go to the DPS.

 You need to get a 70% on this exam, so you have to get 21 out of 30 right to receive your DE-964 Learner’s Permit Certificate from Aceable.